 There are several plugins available that further enables you to enhance your experience with Radio Tray.
 You can also configure it to use Gnome media key.
 It supports a number of music playlist formats so it should play most (if not all) of your favourite internet radio channels.

-How to install it in Ubuntu?
+How to install Radio Tray in Ubuntu

 Radio Tray is not a replacement of your media player.
 It is useful for what it is made for and that is playing internet radio without eating much of resources.
 If you are an avid streaming radio listener then Radio Tray is definitely worth a try.